Warby Parker launches pilot program for kids’ frames

 Historically, Warby Parker made a name for itself letting users choose five pairs to try on at home and return before choosing their preferred frames.

-Each kids’ pair will cost $95, just like the adult frames, and they’ll be available in both acetate and metallic.
+Each kids’ pair will cost $95, just like the adult frames, and they’ll be available in acetate.

 -